 If you envision setting the tone for future company culture and building stronger, success-driven teams, get started on that path with WPU’s accelerated Bachelor of Science in Human Resource Management degree.
 To learn more about the program, contact PGS Admissions by email or by phone at 800-804-1510, or request additional information today.

 Our Business Department faculty would love to hear from you.

-Adjunct Professor of Human Resources & Business
+Adjunct Professor of Human Resource Management & Business

-Human Resource Management Programs Lead
+Human Resource Management Program Lead